Sheikh Russel: Legacy

-Several athletic organizations in Bangladesh have been named in memory of Russel, including the professional football club Sheikh Russel Krira Chakra.
+On February 20, 2016, Prime Minister Hasina opened the Shaheed Sheikh Russel Bridge on the Shibbaria River.
+On October 2, 2016, the Information and Communication Technology Division, Ministry of Posts, Telecom. and Information Technology, announced plans to build 2,000 computer labs named Sheikh Russel Digital Labs (SRDLs) in schools and colleges across Bangladesh.

+In October 2018, Sheikh Russel National Gastroliver Institute & Hospital was named after him.
+The Sheikh Russell National Gastro Liver Institute and Hospital was renamed to National Gastroliver Institute & Hospital in November 2024, following the fall of the Sheikh Hasina-led Awami League government.
+The 2021 announcement of Sheikh Russel Day by the Cabinet Division was also cancelled.

 Initially, the Padma Cantonment was named after Russel.
-Two schools, run by Bangladesh Army, were also named after him - Sheikh Russel Cantonment Public School and College, one at Shariatpur and another one at Narayanganj.
+Two schools, run by Bangladesh Army, were also named after him – Sheikh Russel Cantonment Public School and College, one at Shariatpur and another one at Narayanganj.
 The Aviary and Eco-Park, Rangunia was also named after him.
-A bridge connecting Kushtia and Haripur is known as the Sheikh Russel bridge.
+A bridge connecting Kushtia and Haripur is known as the Sheikh Russel Bridge.

 In popular culture

 Sheikh Russel was portrayed in an animated film named Amader Choto Russel Shona, released on 1 November 2023.
 Produced by Information and Communication Technology Division, it has been released on almost all OTT platforms in Bangladesh.